Announcing our new strategy: Skills for Life

 - Inclusivity: Continuing to ensure that our demographic better reflects the demographics of UK society, with an aim to grow in another 500 areas of deprivation and under-representation; on top of the 834 groups established in similar areas in the last 4 years.

-- A new brand: A new brand focussing on skills for life as the key benefit of Scouting, will go live at the same time as the new strategy.
+- A new brand: A new brand focusing on skills for life as the key benefit of Scouting, will go live at the same time as the new strategy.
 The new visual identity reflects a more relevant image of Scouting in a digital age, while still retaining our strong heritage, including the fleur de lis.

 ‘Scouting in the UK has experienced unprecedented growth in the last 13 years,’ said Matt Hyde, Chief Executive, ‘with nearly half a million young people coming to Scouts each week to gain skills for life.
 This gives us a powerful and important role to play in local communities, as we continue our work to bring communities together and champion inclusiveness, social mobility and civic participation.
 This knowledge is at the heart of our new strategy, which is all about preparing young people with the skills that they need to succeed in life - practical skills, character skills and employability skills.’